sarsena/strap/README.md

 # Strap
+This project has been forked from MikeMcQuaid's Strap.
+For more information see [strap](https://github.com/MikeMcQuaid/strap).
 A script to bootstrap a minimal macOS development system.
 This does not assume you're doing Ruby/Rails/web development but installs the minimal set of software every macOS developer will want.

 ## Motivation